e-camargo/ElkStack-Project-HW13/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-The main advantage of automating configurations with Ansible is that you allow for a scalable standardization of settings and versions.
+Ansible automated the configuration of the ELK Stack setu-up and the DVWA web server environment, providing a scalable standardization of settings and versions.

-The playbook implements the following tasks:
+The Elk playbook orchestrates the following tasks:

 - ...
 Installs Docker
 - ...
 Installs Python 3.0